Stradivarius winds flower unheard

 Corporal Joyce Damico was summoned from her post.
 Her typewriter sat momentarily silent, a report still awaited finishing keystrokes, and a cup of lukewarm coffee grew cold beside a framed photograph of her family back in West Virginia.
 She fluidly rose from her chair, brushing her uniform skirt as she approached the Captain, who was already moving toward the door.
 Her dark eyes took in everything and held a question even before she spoke.
 “What is the excitement about?” she inquired, watching as the Captain gathered his cap and official documents.

 “We are providing a car for the new USO tour set to begin in Tuscany,” he said while pausing in the doorway.
-“One of our T4s, Private Blythe, will deliver the vehicle this afternoon after completing the preventative maintenance checks and services.
+“One of our mechanics, Private Blythe, will deliver the vehicle this afternoon after completing the preventative maintenance checks and services.
 We are giving him an overnight pass with the expectation that the trust we are extending will encourage him to help fill the leadership vacuum by example.”

 Her face softened and with the soothing cadence of her Appalachian upbringing Joyce replied, “He is affable and sweet.
 We have shared meals and stories of his childhood in Texas and mine in West Virginia.” as her stature raising expressiveness concluded, “Believe me, he needs this as much as the repair bay needs his fastened diligence.”